Skip to main content

 • Code of Ethics for Professional Accountants

-Accountants in the jurisdiction are not subject to ethical requirements but may voluntarily join a professional organization and be subject to its regulations.
-The Union of Accountants and Auditors, an IFAC Associate, reports that it requires its members to follow the IESBA Code of Ethics, the 2010 version of which has been adopted in 2014.
-The Code, however, is not publicly available and there is no indication that its provisions are sufficiently enforced.
-UAA reports that it plans to adopt the latest Russian language IESBA Code for its members in 2022, once the translation becomes available.
+Accountants in the Kyrgyz Republic, other than statutory auditors, are not subject to comprehensive ethical requirements established in law and may voluntarily join a professional accountancy organization (PAO) and be subject to its rules.
+The Union of Accountants and Auditors (UAA), an IFAC Associate, requires its members to comply with a Code of Ethics based on an earlier version of the IESBA Code (2010 version adopted in 2014).
+However, this Code is not publicly available, and there is no indication that more recent revisions of the IESBA Code have been adopted or implemented by the organization.

 • International Public Sector Accounting Standards